tobseyltd/course-markup-challenge/README.md

 ### Instructions

+-   [ ] Clone this Repository To Your Local Mashine
 -   [ ] Use <link> Tag to Insert CSS File from ./css Folder
 -   [ ] Use <script> Tag to Insert JS file from ./js Folder
 -   [ ] Edit html Markup In Your Code Editor